prestevez/estevez/README.md

-# estevez

-A personal package of useful functions for crime analysis (and more).
+# vicarp: Victimisation Analysis and Reporting

+A convienience package to facilitate analysis and reporting of victimisation data analysis.
+Though developed for this purpose,
+functions can be applied to different fields where the analytical needs are similar (e.g., studying prevalence, count data distributions).

 ## To do: